 – I can move my eyes independently of each other and wiggle my ears.

-– It’s taken me years to realise that I’m actually an introvert.
-In the past I went to parties and did all the social things you’re supposed to do, but as I’ve gotten older I’ve realised I sometimes don’t like those things and I’d much rather stay at home or hang out with a small group of friends.
-I do like trying new things and going to events, but I’ll usually hide behind my camera.
+– It’s taken me years to realize that I’m an introvert.
+In the past I did all the social things you’re supposed to do, but as I’ve gotten older I’ve realized I don’t like those things and I’d much rather stay at home or spend time with a small group of friends.
+I do like trying new things and going to events, but I’ll usually hide behind my camera or phone.

 – Practicality is a big thing for me.
-It applies on multiple levels (shoes, diets, designs, etc).
+It applies on multiple levels (shoes, design, etc).
 Although, it is occasionally acceptable for something to be outrageously impractical.
 As the French say – “everything in moderation.
 Including moderation.”